AstreaTSS/RealmsPlayerlistBot/README.md

 ## Self-hosting Information

 Honestly, *good luck*.
 This thing is *far* from simple to get everything working, requiring you to know the ins-and-outs of most of the libraries I use.
-The code *also* assumes you're using replit.com out of all sites (mainly because I can't afford hosting this on an actual server), so that makes things *even more* difficult.
+It can be a mess, and gathering the databases and servers needed even more so.
+There's also not much room for simplification here.

 But if you're willing to try... well, I won't leave a detailed guide here - just kinda poke around in the code and see what works. [`xbox-webapi-python`](https://github.com/OpenXbox/xbox-webapi-python) is worth looking if you're even considering it.